Civil and Environmental Engineering

 CEEN421.
 HIGHWAY AND TRAFFIC ENGINEERING.
 3.0 Semester Hrs.

-The emphasis of this class is on the multi-disciplinary nature of highway and traffic engineering and its application to the planning and design of transportation facilities.
+(I) The emphasis of this class is on the multi-disciplinary nature of highway and traffic engineering and its application to the planning and design of transportation facilities.
 In the course of the class the students will examine design problems that will involve: geometric design, surveying, traffic operations, hydrology, hydraulics, elements of bridge design, statistics, highway safety, transportation planning, engineering ethics, soil mechanics, pavement design, economics, environmental science.
 3 credit hours.
-Taught on demand.

 CEEN423.
 SURVEYING FOR ENGINEERS AND INFRASTRUCTURE DESIGN PRACTICES.
 3.0 Semester Hrs.